Russian Futurism: Origins

 In addition to the forenamed authors, the group included artists Mikhail Larionov, Natalia Goncharova, Kazimir Malevich, and Olga Rozanova.

 Although Hylaea is generally considered to be the most influential group of Russian Futurism, other groups were formed in St. Petersburg (Igor Severyanin's Ego-Futurists), Moscow (Tsentrifuga, with Boris Pasternak among its members), Kiev, Kharkiv, and Odessa.
-While many artforms and artists converged to create “Russian Futurism”, David Burlyuk (born 1882, Ukraine) is credited with publicizing the avant-garde movement and increasing its renown within Europe and the United States.
+While many artforms and artists converged to create "Russian Futurism", David Burlyuk (born 1882, Ukraine) is credited with publicizing the avant-garde movement and increasing its renown within Europe and the United States.
 Burlyuk was a Russian poet, critic, and publisher who centralized the Russian movement.
-While his contribution to the arts were lesser than his peers, he was the first to discover many of talented poets and artists associated with the movement.
+While his contribution to the arts were lesser than his peers, he was the first to discover many of the talented poets and artists associated with the movement.
 Burlyuk was the first to publish Velimir Khlebnikov and to celebrate the Futurist poetry of Vladimir Mayakovsky.
-Russian futurism also adopted ideas from “French Cubism” which coined the name “Cubo-Futurists” given by an art critic in 1913.
-Cubo-futurism adopted ideas from “Italian Futurism” and “French Cubism” to create its own blended style of visual art.
+Russian futurism also adopted ideas from "French Cubism" which coined the name "Cubo-Futurists" given by an art critic in 1913.
+Cubo-futurism adopted ideas from "Italian Futurism" and "French Cubism" to create its own blended style of visual art.
 It emphasized the breakdown of forms, the use of various viewpoints, the intersection of spatial planes, and the contrast of colour and texture.
 The focus was to show the intrinsic value of a painting, without it being dependent on a narrative.

 Modernity

 Like their Italian counterparts, the Russian Futurists were fascinated with the dynamism, speed, and restlessness of modern machines and urban life.
 They purposely sought to arouse controversy and to gain publicity by repudiating the static art of the past.
-The likes of Pushkin and Dostoevsky, according to A Slap in the Face of Public taste, should be "heaved overboard from the steamship of modernity".
+The likes of Pushkin and Dostoevsky, according to A Slap in the Face of Public Taste, should be "heaved overboard from the steamship of modernity".
 They acknowledged no authorities whatsoever; even Filippo Tommaso Marinetti, when he arrived in Russia on a proselytizing visit in 1914, was obstructed by most Russian Futurists, who did not profess to owe him anything.

 Cinema

 Russian Futurist cinema refers to the futurist movement in Soviet cinema.
-Russian Futurist cinema was deeply influenced by the films of Italian futurism (1916-1919) most of which are lost today.
+Russian Futurist cinema was deeply influenced by the films of Italian futurism (1916–1919) most of which are lost today.
 Some of the film directors identified as part of this movement are Lev Kuleshov, Dziga Vertov, Sergei Eisenstein, Vsevolod Pudovkin and Aleksandr Dovzhenko.
-Sergei Eisenstein's film Strike was seen as "the mordern Futurist art form par excellence." by Olga Bulgakowa.
+Sergei Eisenstein's film Strike was seen as "the mordern Futurist art form par excellence" by Olga Bulgakowa.
 Bulgakowa theorized how the camera could change one's perceptions of reality and how it could make it seem like time was speeding up or slowing down during the film.